Iximiel/adventOfCode2023/Readme.md

 A map of the sky to be modified and then searching for the shortest path between point in it I think that I may use the manhattan  distance, at least for task 1, and hope that it will work for task 2

+Manatthan distance was the way :smile:, at leas one fast after day10 :sad:

+Task2 is too easy, could be a matter of a simple refactor?
+Ok, no simple refactor I need to be more clever and efficient